donnell74/Org.nized-API/README.md

 functions:

-Person/InsertPerson
+InsertPerson
 Given the query data for a person row, insert into person table given person does not exist.
 If the query data contains a first name and last name that exist in the database but has a different email, will return error PossibleDuplicatePerson and query data (with the old email and new email).
-Developer's can then call ForceUpdate with same data.
+Developer's can then call Update with same data.

 Person/CheckIfUserExist/<email/cardID>
 Given an email or cardID, return true if an entry exists in Person table associated with this email